-The provisions of this section effectively replaces Ordinance #09-1998-01 outlining guide for reporting sexual harassment in the workplace.
-The Police Department shall follow Ordinance 05-2011 in sexual harassment situations.
+The provisions of this section effectively replace any and all previous policies for reporting sexual harassment in the workplace, including Ordinance #09-1998-01 and Ordinance 05-2011.

 FIREARMS FREE WORKPLACE

 The policy of the City of Walker is to establish a firearms free zone as provided for in Louisiana Revised Statute 14:95.6 regarding the possession of firearms and dangerous weapons within its facilities and premises (defined as real property and immovable property under the authority and control of the City of Walker).
 Firearms and dangerous weapons to be defined as a rifle, shotgun, pistol or revolver or any other firearm from which shot or shots are discharged by an explosive and any gas, liquid, or other substance or instrument which, in the manner used, is calculated or likely to produce death or great bodily harm.